MarcusPy/GTFO-Partial-Data-Replacer/README.md

 wem - used to move (thus prevent from playing in game) unwanted sound files to a backup folder

-DataBlock scripts will only work if the files have been generated using FullPartialData setting in MTFO
+Warning - DataBlock scripts will only work if the files have been generated using FullPartialData setting in MTFO